How to Optimize Your Ecommerce Value Proposition

 Since marijuana has not been legalized on a federal level, reputable research on the purported benefits of cannabis is more limited.
 Making unsubstantiated medical claims about your CBD products is illegal and could put consumers at risk.

+If you want to start your own CBD brand, messaging is important.
 It is in your best interests to avoid making any medical claims.
 Instead, shift your language to the quality of your CBD and the potential benefits of incorporating CBD into a wellness routine.

 To sell CBD online, you’ll want to obtain a business license (as well as resale license if you plan to purchase your product from wholesalers).
 If you want to cultivate your own CBD, you’ll also need a license to grow hemp.
 Since licenses and permits are handled at the state level, you’ll need to discover the requirements for your state.